 A Denver Itinerary for 5 days allows for a lot more flexibility and the ability to see more of the surrounding region!
 We recommend following our suggestions for how to spend 4 days in Denver, then on your last day, go on another adventure outside of the city center.

 For example, if you included a trip to Boulder from Denver in your itinerary, go on a second trip to Pikes Peak and Garden of the Gods.

 Most Denver visitors arrive by plane via the Denver International Airport (which is nicknamed DIA, but uses DEN as the airport code).
 The airport is serviced by more than 20 airlines that have routes to more than 200 destinations.
-Start your search for the best prices on airfare at SkyScanner!
+Start your search for the best prices on airfare at our go-to resource for airline tickets, SkyScanner!

 The Denver Airport is located about 25 miles from downtown Denver.
 The convenient A Line Commuter Train is a good way to get from the airport to the city, but there are also buses, shuttles and private transfers, which can be booked in advance (and may cost less than the train if traveling with a group of people…and is possibly even cheaper than hopping into a Uber).

-Even though I lived in Boulder, we often spent weekends in Denver – and stayed in downtown Denver hotels to make it feel like a true weekend getaway.
+Even though I lived in Boulder, we often spent weekends in Denver – and stayed in downtown Denver hotels or Airbnb Apartments to make it feel like a true weekend getaway.
 For a weekend trip to Denver, we think the best place to stay is in the heart of downtown.

 Westin Downtown Denver